galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 layout: tutorial_hands_on
 title: "Tool generation from simple scripts in Galaxy: the ToolFactory"
 key_points:
-  - The ToolFactory is a Galaxy tool for programmers and informaticians.
+  - The ToolFactory is a fully automated Galaxy tool generator, suitable for programmers and informaticians who routinely write command line scripts.
   - It can turn a working command line script into a proper Galaxy tool with a test in a few minutes.
   - It automatically generates simple, complete Galaxy tools from information provided by filling in a normal Galaxy form in the familiar UI.
   - Enjoy developing scripts in Galaxy using IEs but struggle to wrap even simple scripts at first because there is so much to learn and so little time?
 Try the TooLFactory (once you have a working command line version)
-  - A script defines how parameters are read from the command line, allowing some of the ToolFactory's limited flexibility to be overcome.
+  - Unlike a typical Conda package, a command line script can define how parameters are read from the command line.
+In particular, it is usually easy to ignore empty optional parameters, allowing some of the ToolFactory's limited flexibility to be overcome.
   - The ToolFactory code generator is limited to relatively simple requirements but these are very common in small scale Galaxy analyses, particularly in new fields where few tools are already available.
   - Dedicated Galaxy tool developers use more powerful tools without limits but correspondingly more experience to master.
   - Those are needed to deal with many complicated Conda dependency requirements.